Encyclopaedia of Forms and Precedents

 • A complete rewrite of material in a single title, including commentary and precedents

-• Amended precedents only
+• Amended forms and precedents only

 • Information notes highlighting forthcoming changes